Large mass rigidity for a liquid drop model in 2D with kernels of finite moments: Introduction

 Although the paper mostly deals with the \enquote{subcritical case} $\gamma<1$, we focus on the critical energies in \cref{subsec:convexification}, and show that they decrease by convexification.
 Finally, for any $k\in\N\setminus\{0\}$, we denote by

 the $k$-th moment of the $(k-1)$-th radial derivative of the kernel $G$, whenever it is well-defined.

-In the paper, starting from \cref{sec:prelim}, \textbf{we shall always implicitly assume} that the kernel $G$ satisfies the following general assumptions: \begin{enumerate}[label=(H\arabic*)] \item $G$ is nonnegative and radial, that is, there exists a measurable function $g:(0,+\infty)\to[0,+\infty)$ such that $G(x)=g(\abs{x})$ for a.e. $x\in\Ren$; \item the first moment of $G$ is finite and set to be
+In the paper, starting from \cref{sec:prelim}, \textbf{we shall always implicitly assume} that the kernel $G$ satisfies the following general assumptions: \begin{enumerate}[label=(H\arabic*)] \item $G$ is nonnegative and radial, that is, there exists a measurable function $g:(0,+\infty)\to[0,+\infty)$ such that $G(x)=g(\abs{x})$ for almost every $x\in\Ren$; \item the first moment of $G$ is finite and set to be

 where, for any $\nu\in\bbS^{n-1}$, the constant $\bfK_{1,n}$ is defined by

 \end{enumerate} Starting from \cref{sec:fuglede}, we may explicitly use the extra assumption: \begin{enumerate}[label=(H\arabic*)] \item $G\in W^{1,1}_\loc(\Ren\setminus\{0\})$, $I_G^2<\infty$, and $g'(r)=O(r^{-(n+1)})$ at infinity. \end{enumerate}